Loved Me Back to Life (song): Live performances

-In Canada, Dion surprised the audience of her Celine... une seule fois concert in Quebec City on 27 July 2013 by singing "Loved Me Back to Life" live for the very first time.
-The performance was included on Céline une seule fois / Live 2013 CD/DVD (2014).
-She also performed it on Le Banquier on 3 November 2013.
-In the United States, Dion performed the song on Jimmy Kimmel Live! on 6 September 2013, The Ellen DeGeneres Show on 11 September 2013, Late Night with Jimmy Fallon on 28 October 2013 and The View on 30 October 2013.
-Additionally, she gave an intimate club performance at the Edison Ballroom in New York City on 29 October 2013 which was broadcast on 1 November 2013 on QVC.
-It was uploaded onto Dion's official Vevo channel on 8 November 2013.
+In Canada, Dion premiered "Loved Me Back to Life" live during her Celine... une seule fois concert in Quebec City on 27 July 2013, surprising the audience with its first public performance.
+The rendition was later included on the Céline une seule fois / Live 2013 CD/DVD (2014).
+She also performed the song on Le Banquier on 3 November 2013.

+In the United States, Dion promoted the single with a series of television appearances, performing "Loved Me Back to Life" on Jimmy Kimmel Live! on 6 September 2013, The Ellen DeGeneres Show on 11 September 2013, Late Night with Jimmy Fallon on 28 October 2013, and The View on 30 October 2013.
+She also gave an intimate performance at the Edison Ballroom in New York City on 29 October 2013, which was broadcast on QVC on 1 November 2013.
+The performance was uploaded to her official Vevo channel on 8 November 2013.

-Later, she visited Europe.
-Dion performed "Loved Me Back to Life" on Wetten, dass..? in Germany on 9 November 2013, The X Factor in the United Kingdom on 10 November 2013 and C'est votre vie in France on 16 November 2013.
-She also performed the song during her Sans attendre Tour which started in Belgium on 21 November 2013.
-In France, Dion performed "Loved Me Back to Life" on Les chansons d'abord on 1 December 2013, Vivement Dimanche on 8 December 2013, Les disques d'Or on 18 December 2013 and Ce soir on chante on 3 January 2014.
+Dion subsequently brought the song to European television.
+She performed it on Wetten, dass..? in Germany on 9 November 2013, on The X Factor in the United Kingdom on 10 November 2013, and on C'est votre vie in France on 16 November 2013.
+She also included the song in her European Tour 2013, which opened in Belgium on 21 November 2013.
+In France, Dion performed "Loved Me Back to Life" on Les chansons d'abord on 1 December 2013, Vivement Dimanche on 8 December 2013, Les disques d'Or on 18 December 2013, and Ce soir on chante on 3 January 2014.

-She returned to the United States in mid-December 2013 and sang "Loved Me Back to Life" on 18 December 2013 during the CBS 15th annual A Home for the Holidays television special that celebrates the joy of adoption by sharing stories of adoption from foster care in order to raise awareness for the cause.
-On 30 December 2013, Dion officially added "Loved Me Back to Life" to the set list of her Las Vegas show, Celine.
-The performance from this day was recorded and broadcast on 31 December 2013 as part of the ET Canadas New Year's Eve at Niagara Falls.
-The song was also performed in Dion's 2017 European tour.
+Dion returned to the United States in mid‑December 2013 and performed the song on 18 December during the CBS 15th annual A Home for the Holidays special, which raises awareness of adoption from foster care.
+On 30 December 2013, she added "Loved Me Back to Life" to the set list of her Las Vegas residency, Celine.
+The performance from that evening was broadcast on 31 December 2013 as part of ET Canadas New Year's Eve at Niagara Falls.
+She later included the song in her 2017 European tour.